42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Multipart upload finalization

-Finalize the multipart upload and request file transcoding.
-Uploading a new file replaces the existing one.
+Once video parts are uploaded, finalize the upload by requesting to transcode the file.
+New video file is replacing previous video file.

 ### Example